mvolkmann/blog/src/next-js.md

 ## Context API in Next.js

+The React Context API is a great option for sharing data across multiple React components.
+While it isn't particularly easy to configure, it requires far less code than using other React state management approaches such as Redux.

 The first step in using the Context API in a Next.js application is to create a source file that creates and exports two things.